 Rehabilitation centers are clinical facilities that are set up to allow addicts to safely detox and break from addiction while being cared for and monitored.

-When people go to rehab, they are cut off from most of their friends and family, their work, and their homes.
+When people go to rehab, they are cut off from most of their friends, family, work, and homes.

 But this isolation is an important factor in the rehabilitation center process.